-- Regular CPTF public meetings dedicated to discussing the plan update were held online beginning in June 2020. - Community survey was conducted online in late August to early October 2020 to gather community input on existing conditions, desired changes or improvements, and future priorities for Township planning focus. - Community Workshop was held online in September 2020 to garner community input on planning priorities, goals, and Future Vision for Township. - Subject area interviews were done online in November to December 2020 to yield more detailed input generally centered around priority planning topic areas. - Community Meeting was held online in January 2021 to present and receive feedback on priority subjects, goals, and Future Vision for Township. - Township Planning Commission public meeting was held in February and March 2022 under MPC requirements and to seek community comments.
+- Regular CPTF public meetings dedicated to discussing the plan update were held online beginning in June 2020. - Community survey was conducted online in late August to early October 2020 to gather community input on existing conditions, desired changes or improvements, and future priorities for Township planning focus. - Community Workshop was held online in September 2020 to garner community input on planning priorities, goals, and Future Vision for Township. - > Subject area interviews were done online in November to December 2020 to yield more detailed input generally centered around priority planning topic areas. - Community Meeting was held online in January 2021 to present and receive feedback on priority subjects, goals, and Future Vision for Township.